canjs/canjs/index.md

 __Designed for plugins__

-CanJS is extracted from, but currently supports almsot every [JavaScriptMVC](http://javascriptmvc.com) plugin.
-You can start small, with it's basic functionality, and extend it with [plugins](#plugins) that handle things like:
+CanJS is extracted from [JavaScriptMVC](http://javascriptmvc.com), but currently supports almost all of it's MVC functionality through plugins.
+Start small, with it's basic functionality, and extend it with [plugins](#plugins) that handle things like:

  - setters
  - serialize / deserialize
  - jQuery plugin generation
  - validations
- - _super methods.
+ - calling super methods

 These plugins have forced the core to be quite extendable, making 3rd party plugin development easy.